mavlink/MAVSDK-docs/en/README.md

 The library can run on a vehicle-based companion computer or on a ground-based GCS or mobile device (these devices have significantly more processing power that an ordinary flight controller, enabling tasks like computer vision, obstacle avoidance, and route planning).

-Developers can extend the core C++ SDK using plugins in order to add any other required MAVLink API (for example, to integrate a flight controller with custom cameras, gimbals, or other hardware over MAVLink).
+Developers can extend MAVSDK using C++ plugins in order to add any other required MAVLink API (for example, to integrate a flight controller with custom cameras, gimbals, or other hardware over MAVLink).

-Cross-platform wrappers for the core library are actively being developed.
+Language bindings are actively being developed on top of MAVSDK-C++.
-These (primarily) use [gRPC](https://grpc.io/) and [Reactive Extensions](http://reactivex.io/).

 ## Project Status

-The MAVSDK is a robust and well-tested library that is already being used in production environments.
+MAVSDK is a robust and well-tested library that is already being used in production environments.

 > **Note** Future compatibility is not guaranteed (the API is not "stable").

 The current status is:
-- C++ core library (2016).
+- MAVSDK-C++ (2016).
 Used in production.
 - MAVSDK-Swift (2018): Used in production.
 - MAVSDK-Python (2019): Used in production.
 - MAVSDK-Java (2019): Used in production.
+- MAVSDK-Go (2020): Feature complete.
 - MAVSDK-JavaScript (2019): Proof of concept.
 - MAVSDK-CSharp (2019).
 Proof of concept.
 - MAVSDK-Rust (2019): Proof of concept.